RobotecAI/rai/src/rai_extensions/rai_grounding_dino/README.md

 ### Build and run

-In the base directory of the `RAI` package install dependancies:
+In the base directory of the `RAI` package install dependencies:

 ```
 poetry install --with gdino